We can compare “the influence of gravitation on the propagation of light in regions with weaker gravitation” and

 Speed: It means that the speed of the electromagnetic radiation in vacuum (c) is also constant (c = λν).
 What is more, the speed of the electromagnetic radiation in vacuum in the local region “near the Earth’s surface” is a local constant for any frequency of the electromagnetic spectrum.
 That is why, this local constant is actually a mutual constant correlation (c = λν) – which is the same for every electromagnetic wave in the whole electromagnetic spectrum in any time-spatial region with a uniform intensity of the gravitational field.

-Energy: The mechanical waves are oscillations of matter (vibration of material particles) in the stationary space.
-The energy that the mechanical wave transmits is actually the transmission of vibrations of material particles in the stationary space (from particle to particle), but the material particles themselves, are not transported in the space.
-Once a push (of energy) is given to it, each material particle vibrates in relation to a stationary point in the stationary space.
-That is why, in the case of mechanical waves, the Doppler effect is observed if the source or receiver moves in the stationary space.
+Energy: Mechanical waves are oscillations of matter (vibration of material particles) around a stationary point in a medium with elastic characteristics.
+The energy that the mechanical wave transmits is actually the transmission of vibrations of material particles in the stationary space (from particle to particle), but the material particles themselves, are not transported in the medium of propagation.
+Once a push (of energy) is given to it, each material particle vibrates in relation to a stationary point in relation to the medium of propagation (although the medium can move).
+That is why, in the case of mechanical waves, the Doppler effect is observed if the source or receiver moves in the medium of propagation.

 , where μ0 (permeability of free space) and ε0 (permittivity of free space) are constants in the local time-spatial region “in the vicinity of the Earth’s surface”, where the strength of the gravitational field is the same, uniform.
 Here you can also see the relationship between the energy per unit volume “u” and the “vacuum density” introduced in the book.
 In other words, we come to the conclusion that :